-F) EVPLA Representative

-- Serve as liaison between the Pardall Center Governance Board and the office of the External Vice President of Local Affairs. - a) Attend at least 3 meetings per quarter. - Maintain communication on events and/or projects that may involve the Pardall Center and the local area. - 2) Ensure that the office of the EVPLA hosts at least one event with the Pardall Center per quarter. - 3) Serve as an informational resource to the Board of the local area and entities in collaboration with the EVPLA office. - 4) Provide visibility for the Pardall Center in the local community.

-G) Isla Vista Community Relations Committee Representative

-- 1) Serve as liaison between the Pardall Center Governance Board and the Isla Vista Community Relations Committee. - 2) Shall educate the Board regarding issues within the Isla Vista Community as a whole and Santa Barbara County. - 3) Work to conduct programming in the Pardall Center promoting community in Isla Vista. - 4) Stay informed on such issues that may include but are not limited to: safety, housing, infrastructure, and relations between campus and local agencies.

-H) Student Staff Representative

-- 1) Serve as the voice of the Student Staff of the Pardall Center to the Board. - 2) Update the Board on the procedures, functions, and duties of the staff. - 3) Provide suggestions for improvements to the space and/or functions of the Center. - 4) Work to ensure adequate understanding of the everyday environment of the Pardall Center is clear to the rest of the Governance Board. - 5) Inform the rest of the student staff on events, projects, and other subjects relevant to them and the center.
+- a) Attend at least 3 meetings per quarter. - b) Maintain communication on events and/or projects that may involve the Pardall Center and the local area. - 2) Ensure that the office of the EVPLA hosts at least one event with the Pardall Center per quarter. - 3) Serve as an informational resource to the Board of the local area and entities in collaboration with the EVPLA office. - 4) Provide visibility for the Pardall Center in the local community. - G) Isla Vista Community Relations Committee Representative - 1) Serve as liaison between the Pardall Center Governance Board and the Isla Vista Community Relations Committee. - 2) Shall educate the Board regarding issues within the Isla Vista Community as a whole and Santa Barbara County. - 3) Work to conduct programming in the Pardall Center promoting community in Isla Vista. - 4) Stay informed on such issues that may include but are not limited to: safety, housing, infrastructure, and relations between campus and local agencies. - H) Student Staff Representative - 1) Serve as the voice of the Student Staff of the Pardall Center to the Board. - 2) Update the Board on the procedures, functions, and duties of the staff. - 3) Provide suggestions for improvements to the space and/or functions of the Center. - 4) Work to ensure adequate understanding of the everyday environment of the Pardall Center is clear to the rest of the Governance Board. - 5) Inform the rest of the student staff on events, projects, and other subjects relevant to them and the center. - 6) Oversee the Pardall Center's social media account(s). - I) Duties of the Treasurer: - 1) Shall keep and maintain, or cause to be kept and maintained, adequate and correct books and records of accounts of the properties and business transactions of the Pardall Center Governance Board. - 2) Shall prepare the Board's budget for the following year in conjunction with the Chair and Vice-Chair. - 3) Shall give a weekly fiscal report to the Board. - 4) Shall be responsible for collecting all requisitions and returning them to the Chairs. - 5) Must complete requisition forms for any OSL that has been approved funding by the board within a week of the meeting in which it was approved.

+- 6) Attend one A.S.
+Finance and Business Committee meeting per quarter. - 7) Hold one (1) office hour per week at the Pardall Center.

-SECTION 6.
+SECTION 9.
 POLICY AND PROCEDURE OF THE PARDALL CENTER SUB-GOVERNANCE BOARD